sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 Magazine
 ```

+{{% notice warning %}}
-Notice that the indices start at 0, not 1.
-There is a sensible, technical explanation for this that is beyond this tutorial's scope.
-Also note that because of this, the last element of this four-element list is at index 3.
+Like most other programming languages, indices start at 0, not 1.
+Because of this, the last element of this four-element list is at index 3.
 Attempting to retrieve `shopping_list[4]` would cause an error.
+{{% /notice %}}

 You can find out the length of a list with the `len` function, like so: